semihyagcioglu/increment/what-i-learned-from-being-on-the-front-page.md

 [1] There is actually no guarantee here.
 It was what I experienced.

-[2] There are other factors, the base algorithm is [shared by Paul Graham](https://news.ycombinator.com/item?id=1781013 "Hacker News Ranking Algorithm")
+[2] There are other factors, the base algorithm is [shared by Paul Graham](https://news.ycombinator.com/item?id=1781013 "Hacker News Ranking Algorithm").

 [3] I draft my writings on GitHub and you may easily suggest styling or fix errata by just forking my repository.